kendricchung-aqi/getting-started/DerivedTimeSeries.md

 # ProvisioningTool - `DerivedTimeSeries` tasks

-- CREATE and UPDATE operations are supported.
+- CREATE, UPDATE, and EXPORT operations are supported.
 - DELETE operations are not supported for time-series (neither basic, reflected, nor derived).
 But you can use the [LocationDeleter.exe tool](https://github.com/AquaticInformatics/examples/tree/master/TimeSeries/PublicApis/SdkExamples/LocationDeleter#deleting-time-series) for that.

 ## CSV file format